 The doctors and nurses provide the following clinics/special facilities:

-Antenatal Care; Asthma; Contraceptive Care; Dementia; Diabetes; Epilepsy; HRT; Hypertension; INR Clinic; Mental Health Clinic; Minor Surgery; Vascular Disease (encompassing Ischaemic Heart Disease, Peripheral Arterial Disease & Stroke); Women’s Health.
+Antenatal Care; Asthma; Contraceptive Care; Dementia; Diabetes; Epilepsy; HRT; Hypertension; INR Clinic; Mental Health Clinic; Minor Surgery; Novel Anticoagulant Clinic; Vascular Disease (encompassing Ischaemic Heart Disease, Peripheral Arterial Disease & Stroke); Women’s Health.

 Certain minor operations, usually for small skin lumps, can be performed by the doctors at the practice.
-Minor Surgery sessions are usually held twice a month from 14:00 - 16:00.
 You will have to see your doctor before arranging minor surgery

 Sexual Health Service